khulnasoft/tracker/docs/docs/install/config/index.md

-# Configuring Tracker
+# Configuring Tracee

-Tracker has many different options and settings that control how Tracker operates.
+Tracee has many different options and settings that control how Tracee operates.
 This section presents available configuration options.
-To learn about how to apply configuration to Tracker, please refer to the [CLI](./cli.md) or [Kubernetes](./kubernetes.md) specific guides.
+To learn about how to apply configuration to Tracee, please refer to the [CLI](./cli.md) or [Kubernetes](./kubernetes.md) specific guides.

-A complete config file with all available options can be found [here](https://github.com/khulnasoft/tracker/blob/main/examples/config/global_config.yaml).
+A complete config file with all available options can be found [here](https://github.com/aquasecurity/tracee/blob/main/examples/config/global_config.yaml).
 Most of the options are documented in different sections in the documentation.

 ```yaml
 blob-perf-buffer-size: 1024